chartist-js/chartist/README.md

 *Checkout the documentation site at http://gionkunz.github.io/chartist-js/*

+*Checkout this lightening talk that gives you an overview of Chartist in 5 minutes https://www.youtube.com/watch?v=WdYzPhOB_c8*

 Chartist.js is a simple responsive charting library built with SVG.
 There are hundreds of nice charting libraries already out there, but they are either: